magician11/digital-sovereignty/immich.md

 drwxr-xr-x   8 merlin merlin 4096 Sep 16 15:11 dc66e7a9-bc0f-41e7-8b59-6ab91576455d
 ```

 If you have more than one entry in there that is almost the same, shutdown Immich, unmount the drive, then view this directory again.
 You should now only see one.
-This you can archive, by typing `sudo mv dc66e7a9-bc0f-41e7-8b59-6ab91576455d backup`
+This you can archive, by typing `sudo mv dc66e7a9-bc0f-41e7-8b59-6ab91576455d backup` (replacing that UUID with your drive)

 Then re-mount the drive, and you should see just the one mounted drive entry again.